Want to get rid of vacant storefronts? Let artists take over

 They’re not the only ones to solve for the urban planning problem of vacant storefronts.
 The state of Massachusetts has launched the Massachusetts Vacant Storefronts Program (MVSP), which allows municipalities to apply to designate a particular area as a “Certified Vacant Storefront District.”
 Prospective landlords can then apply for a tax credit if they occupy a space within that designated area.
 Another Boston nonprofit, CultureHouse, is similarly reutilizing vacant storefronts as social public spaces.
 Other cities have adopted similar initiatives.

-SpaceUs has had seven activations to date, from a giant inflated beehive by artist Maria Molteni, inside a former substation, to a black feminism town hall, and is looking to expand to communities beyond the Boston area.
+SpaceUs has had seven activations to date, from a giant inflated beehive by artist Maria Molteni, inside a former substation, to a black feminist study hall in downtown Boston.
 (Their most recent activation, a hybrid shop and exhibition, at 467 Washington Street in downtown Boston, has been extended through mid-January.)
+SpaceUs is looking to expand to communities beyond the Boston area, and the team sees the online platform, which is open to anyone, as their “first direct effort” to do so.

 For its part, SpaceUs keeps its doors open through a revenue share.
 When hired to host an activation, SpaceUs takes a commission or percentage of the budget for production costs.
-In a revenue-generating pop-up space, the revenue is split.
+In a revenue-generating pop-up space, the revenue is split, with 80% of sales going to the artist, according to Lee.
 But the main objective of SpaceUs seems to be opening doors for others: The founders want to bridge “the gap that people feel when engaging with art that can manifest through stairs, or a train ride, or admissions fees,” says Shakespear; and wanted use of vacant spaces to “feel like patronage.”

 In a uniquely 21st century analogy, Shakespear says they wanted “a way to connect in real life like you would in social media” and to create opportunities for local community engagement “in a way that’s more human.”
 The internet, and social media platforms like Instagram, have made it easy to find established artists.
 But they may not be based in your immediate area, and it doesn’t necessarily afford less-established artists a space to connect with their communities in person.
 With SpaceUs, artists and art appreciators can do just that.
 Because as it turns out, art has a way of turning up in unexpected places—like down the street, or maybe right outside your door.